1imo/Linney-Hardware-Checkout/README.md

 Rough User Dashboard hewed out - I hate this stage icl - it always looks so ugly and unsightly.
 Reminds me of the meme "we have __ at home," (in comparison to the design).
 Scroll bars need to be done, as does the data fetching and smaller screen responsiveness needs a lot of work.

 Reverted back to design 2.0 - the shown design, but without the picture, glassmorphic elements. and a darker interface, which will load much faster (even optimising that huge image still left a slow page load, and assembly time).

+I wasn't happy with the public-facing infrastructure: to say it was an after-thought was an understatement.
+Now it's been redesigned, and the code has been updated.
+Now it looks like it's been made in the last couple of years.

+Onboarding will be updated next, and the dash needs to be tweaked a little to conform to the overall theme.